 The de-shedder tool is somewhat sharp and does have the ability to at least damage the topcoat if used incorrectly.

 Owners have mixed feelings about the de-shedder, some love it, and some hate it.
 It depends on how it has been used.
 I know owners who use it without damaging the coat, and others weren’t so lucky.

-Is The FURminator Good For Huskies?
-Here’s What We Think
+Is The FURminator Good or Bad For Huskies?

 The de-shedder does a very good job of removing fur.
 We’ll give it that!
 It does what it says on the tin.

 However, our main issue with it, is how it’s (easily) possible for owners to damage or in worse cases cut bits off of the healthy topcoat.

 Can that be avoided?
 Sure, it certainly can and that’s why some say they like the brush.
 But in general, most people will use it incorrectly and can accidentally damage or cut the topcoat.